microsoft/BotBuilder-Samples/Node/blog-LUISActionBinding/README.md

 In the [samples/web](samples/web) directory you can see how the Action samples are used within an Express web application.

-> NOTE: Use `npm start` to run the sample from the `web` directory.
-The web application will launch by default at [http://localhost:3000](http://localhost:3000).

 The most important parts are in the [main route](samples/web/routes/index.js) and its corresponding [view](samples/web/views/index.pug).

 The first visit to the web page will display a simple query input.
-This is handled by the [`GET /`](samples/web/routes/index.js#L15) route and returns the `index` view with an empty query model.
+This is handled by the [`GET /`](samples/web/routes/index.js#L14) route and returns the `index` view with an empty query model.

 Once the user fills in a query like `How is the weather in Seattle`, the form will POST to the same address.
-The request is then handled by the [`POST /`](samples/web/routes/index.js#L19) route:
+The request is then handled by the [`POST /`](samples/web/routes/index.js#L18) route:

 1. On the first POST, the handler will call the tryEvaluate function, which acts as a wrapper for the [`LuisAction.evaluate`](core/index.js#L35) low-level function.
 The `evaluate` function returns a Promise that resolves to an `actionModel`.
 This object has a `status` field (see possible values in [Status definition](core/index.js#L9-L12)) and the execution that follows depends on this value: